Cushion Options and Characteristics

 Ability to easily add or remove filling from our puffy cushions can be helpful not only for adjusting to comfort preferences but also for compensating for possible packing down and firmness loss that can occur with use.
 Packing down of our puffy back cushions is unlikely to be a problem unless the cushions get heavy use.
 Seat cushions with this kind of filling might need occasional addition of filling for the first few years (once or twice a year?) even with moderate use.
 Another disadvantage of the puffy cushions is that the loose fiber filling is relatively combustible, compared with solid polyurethane foam filling; all of the filling in our standard (all foam) cushions passes the California 117 standard for fire-resistance.

-Customers should be aware that the exposed corners of all cushions will be well-filled-out as of the time the furniture is packed up or delivered by us, but that some corners can become partly emptied of filling as a result of incorrect handling.
+Customers should be aware that the exposed corners of all cushions will be well filled out as of the time the furniture is packed up or delivered by us, but that some corners can become partly emptied of filling as a result of incorrect handling.
 This is especially true of the puffy filling, which does not have the constant outward push that characterizes the foam filling.
 Moderately careful handling (mainly, not grasping the cushions by the corners) will help prevent corners from becoming baggy.
-In any case, the problem can be remedied by unzipping and reaching inside a cushion (and inside the separate inner casing of a puffy cushion), grasping some filling from a place away from the corner, and pushing it firmly out into the corner.
+But in any case, the problem can be remedied by unzipping and reaching inside a cushion (and inside the separate inner casing of a puffy cushion), grasping some filling from a place away from the corner, and pushing it firmly out into the corner.

 Please note that it's good to turn your cushions over and rotate their positions occasionally to prevent distortion, especially if somebody tends to sit in the same place on a sofa regularly.
 Do this more frequently if a grown-up's weight is on a cushion's edge much of the time.